LivLilli/MISTIC/README.md

 ```

 The above command performs EHR segmentation.
-Input data is expected to have an id and a text columns, as follows:
+Input data is expected to have "id" and "text" columns, as follows:

 | id | text |
 |----|-----:|